 18H.
-Contract, Regular, and Temporary Leave Replacement (TLR) Faculty Bumping Rights
+Contract, Regular, And Temporary Leave Replacement (TLR) Faculty Bumping Rights

-Under certain circumstances, Contract, Regular and Temporary Leave Replacement (TLR) unit members who experience a class cancellation of classes for Load may bump a Part-time unit member, but only prior to the first-class meeting [see Article 9A.3(b)(4)].
+Under certain circumstances, Contract, Regular and Temporary Leave Replacement (TLR) unit members who experience a class cancellation of classes for Load may bump a Part-time unit member, but only before prior to the first class meeting. and only if he/she has no overload that can be applied to his/her Load.
+Banked Load shall not be invaded for this purpose [see Article 9A.3(b)(4)]